brycie-boy/The_Cosmos/Why I Gave Up Politics.md

 Wether in the microcosmic scale like the household or the macrocosmic scale like national politics.
 Fear based teaching is the same.
 It doesn’t matter what’s scale, it’s never justified.

 Politics are about passing laws and laws are about forcing people to do things against there own will.
 Most people who vote are driven through fear.
 People have ideas and rules in which they wish to impose upon others for the sake of there personal safety.
-This is hidden behind the veil of "doing the right thing."
-As if they know whats right for everyone or even the world.
+This is hidden behind the veil of "the greater good" As if they know whats right for everyone else

 ___